SirBofu/dsda-doom-mbf24/mbf24_spec.md

         - `state (uint)`: State for the caller's tracer to jump to
     - Notes:
         - No-ops if the caller has no tracer.

+- **A_DropThing(type, isdropped, target)**
+  - Causes a thing to spawn with randomized momentum from the caller in the same manner as if the thing had been dropped.
+  - Args:
+    - `type (uint)`: TID of the thing to drop
+    - `isdropped (uint)`: If nonzero, adds the `DROPPED` flag to the thing that's been dropped
+    - `target (uint)`: If 1, sets the dropped thing's target to the caller's target; if higher than 1, sets the dropped thing's target to the caller
+  - Notes:
+    - Has no effect if `type` is not provided.

 #### New DEHACKED Weapon Codepointers